seashell/drago/README.md

   <img alt="GitHub" src="https://img.shields.io/github/license/seashell/drago">
 </p>

 Drago is a flexible configuration manager for WireGuard which is designed to make it simple to configure secure network overlays spanning heterogeneous nodes distributed across different clouds and physical locations.
+We welcome contributions from the open-source community.

 <p align="center">
 <img src="../assets/demo.gif"/>